Yuya-Hikima/Yuya-Hikima.github.io/_pages/about.md

 My interests are optimization and its applications (pricing, transportation).

 ## News
+- February 2023: Our paper “Journal of Industrial and Management Optimization” has been accepted for publication in the Journal of Industrial and Management Optimization.
+It will be published soon.

 - January 2023: Our paper “Price and Time Proposal Optimization for Ride-Hailing Services Based on Individual Utilities” has been published in Transactions of the Japanese Society for Artificial Intelligence.

 - November 2022: Our paper “An Improved Approximation Algorithm for Wage Determination and Online Task Allocation in Crowd-sourcing” has been accepted to AAAI 2023 (acceptance rate =19.6%), a top artificial intelligence conference!